Quick Start Reference Guide

 “Vanilla” CLIGEN (Stochastic weather generation).

 The daily climate is generated using the CLIGEN (CLImate GENerator) and the nearest parameter (.PAR) file.
 Values in .PAR files includes monthly statistical values derived using the NCDC-NOAA weather stations from 1974 through 2013.
+For interntional locations this may be the only option that is functional.

-Observed (DAYMET)
+Observed GRIDMET

 Future (CMIP5)

-Interpolated 4-km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
+4km spatial resolution daily observed precipitation, maximum and minimum temperatures are obtained from the data source.
 This dataset is available from 2006-2099.
 Other required weather inputs in the climate files are generated using nearest CLIGEN station.

 Single Storm